mattieha/slider-button-card/README.md

 2. Put `slider-button-card.js` file into your `config/www` folder.
 3. Go to _Configuration_ → _Lovelace Dashboards_ → _Resources_ → Click Plus button → Set _Url_ as `/local/slider-button-card.js` → Set _Resource type_ as `JavaScript Module`.
 4. Add `custom:slider-button-card` to Lovelace UI as any other card (using either editor or YAML configuration).

-## Usage
-### Grid
-In most cases the card is best used in combination with the default grid card.
-The width and height of the slider button card is determined by the `columns` option of the grid card and the `Render cards as squares` option.

-Example `columns: 2` and `Render cards as squares: false`

-![Grid][grid]

-Example `columns: 1` and `Render cards as squares: false`

-![Full width][full-width]

-### Standalone
-Used as standalone card the width will be 100% of the column, and the height will be as needed.
-With the option `slider.force_square` it's possible to force the height to be the same as the width.

 ## Configuration